| The Mackinac Bridge is the one of the world's most beautiful

 to vehicles crossing the bridge.
 31 expansion joints allow movement at

-the length os segments change with the temperature.
+the length as segments change with the temperature.

-On Labor Day morning, two of the lanes are closed to traffic
+On Labor Day morning, the bridge is closed to traffic

 Stokes.
 These photos may not be reproduced without